create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBody.md

 ### SFBool [in, out] **useFiniteRotation** FALSE

-UseFiniteRotation enables/disables higher-resolution, higher-cost computational method for calculating rotations.
+*useFiniteRotation* enables/disables higher-resolution, higher-cost computational method for calculating rotations.

 ### SFVec3f [in, out] **finiteRotationAxis** 0 0 0 <small>[-1,1]</small>

-FiniteRotationAxis specifies vector around which the object rotates.
+*finiteRotationAxis* specifies vector around which the object rotates.

 ### SFBool [in, out] **autoDamp** FALSE

-AutoDamp enables/disables angularDampingFactor and linearDampingFactor.
+*autoDamp* enables/disables angularDampingFactor and linearDampingFactor.

 ### SFFloat [in, out] **linearDampingFactor** 0.001

-LinearDampingFactor automatically damps a portion of body motion over time.
+*linearDampingFactor* automatically damps a portion of body motion over time.

 ### SFFloat [in, out] **angularDampingFactor** 0.001 <small>[0,1]</small>

-AngularDampingFactor automatically damps a portion of body motion over time.
+*angularDampingFactor* automatically damps a portion of body motion over time.

 ### SFFloat [in, out] **mass** 1

-Mass of the body in kilograms.
+*mass* of the body in kilograms.

 #### Warning